Stacked-Org/stacked/packages/stacked_localisation/stacked_localisation/README.md

 ```

 If you have any requests, questions or pointers you can file an issue or [head over to our slack](https://join.slack.com/t/filledstacks/shared_invite/zt-8hae7yly-vjZX3sW5twN9v7DBlTsgrQ) and chat to use directly about improvements or just code in general.

+## Upcoming Features

+- [ ] Reload the language strings without having the restart the application.
+This will require adding something like the [LifeCycle manager shown here](https://youtu.be/NfvA-7-HzYk) to call the initialise function again which will load up the new strings and place them into memory.